 Jambalaya, the name just sounds fun.
 This is a dish made for a crowd and shows off the best of South Louisiana cuisine.
-Here is Sweet Daddy D’s Creole Jambalaya, a savory concoction of smoked meats and shrimp with tomatoes, the Holy Trinity and rice all cooked together in a rich stock.
-The outcome is a homogeneous combination of flavors where no single ingredient dominates but all add to the symphony.
-It’s simple and delicious and definitely Creole.
+Here is Sweet Daddy D’s Creole Jambalaya, a savory concoction of smoked meats and shrimp with tomatoes, the Trinity, and rice simmered in a rich stock.
+This Creole version of Jambalaya is a homogeneous combination of flavors where no single ingredient dominates, but all add to the symphony.
+Commonly referred to as Red Jambalaya, this one-pot dish is simple, delicious, and definitely represents the Creole soul of South Louisiana.

 This post is not sponsored, but you will find affiliate links on this page.
 As an Amazon Associate, I earn from qualifying purchases.
 The price you pay as a consumer does not change, but I may make a small commission based on your purchase.